LLMs Judging LLMs: A Simplex Perspective: PROOFS

-We present the proofs for the main results in the paper.
-For the identifiability results, recall that the assumptions are as follows: \begin{assumption} Judge $\hat{s}_j$ satisfies ``strong constancy'' if its confusion matrix is the same across all $K$ candidates: For each $m$, there is some $\theta^{(j)}_m$ such that $\theta^{(j)}_{m,k} = \theta^{(j)}_m$ for $k=1,\cdots,K$. \end{assumption} \begin{assumption} Judge $\hat{s}_j$ satisfies ``moderate constancy'' if its confusion matrix is the same for all non-self candidates: For each $m$, there is some $\theta^{(j)}_m$ such that $\theta^{(j)}_{m,k} = \theta^{(j)}_m$ for all $k\ne j$. \end{assumption} \begin{assumption} The $j$-th judge's probability of assigning the lowest score when the true score is equal to $m$ decreases with respect to $m$. \end{assumption}
+This section presents the proofs for the main results.
+For the identifiability results, recall the following assumptions: \begin{assumption} Judge $\hat{s}_j$ satisfies ``strong constancy'' if its confusion matrix is the same across all $K$ candidates: For each $m$, there is some $\theta^{(j)}_m$ such that $\theta^{(j)}_{m,k} = \theta^{(j)}_m$ for $k=1,\cdots,K$. \ \end{assumption} \begin{assumption} Judge $\hat{s}_j$ satisfies ``moderate constancy'' if its confusion matrix is the same for all non-self candidates: For each $m$, there is some $\theta^{(j)}_m$ such that $\theta^{(j)}_{m,k} = \theta^{(j)}_m$ for all $k\ne j$. \ \end{assumption} \begin{assumption} The $j$-th judge's probability of assigning the lowest score when the true score is equal to $m$ decreases with respect to $m$. \end{assumption}